-The purpose of this research study is to find out how much the availability and appeal of electronic cigarettes (e-cigarettes) affects the use of cigarettes with different nicotine contents in people receiving opioid maintenance treatment with buprenorphine or methadone.
+The purpose of this research study is to find out how much the availability and appeal of electronic cigarettes (e-cigarettes) affects the use of cigarettes with different nicotine contents in people with mood or anxiety disorders.

 The first visit of this study is a screening visit.
 The screening visit will be split into two parts, conducted in separate visits.
 The first part will be mostly questionnaires.
-If you are eligible after the first part of the screening, we will schedule the second part of the screening where we will give you equipment to take your own health measurements with instructions from research staff.
+If you are eligible after the first part of the screening, we will schedule another visit for the second part of the screening for which we will give you equipment to take your own health measurements with instructions from research staff.
 We will know whether or not you are eligible to participate in the study after collecting information at both parts of the screening visit.

-If you are eligible for the study after the two-part screening visit, you will be required to complete 19 additional visits that will happen about once a week across 19-20 weeks.
-You will also be required to come to UHC each week to exchange your study provided tobacco product.
+If you are eligible for the study after the two part screening visit, you will be required to complete 19 additional visits that will happen about once a week across 19-20 weeks.
+You will also be required to come to the University of Vermont's University Health Center (UHC) each week to exchange your study provided tobacco product.
 When you come to UHC, you must pass a COVID19 screening before entering the building.
-Once you pass the COVID19 screening, we will invite you up to the clinic to exchange your products.
+Once you pass the COVID19 screening, we will invite you up to the clinic to exchange your product.

 Each visit may last between 1 and 4 hours, with most visits lasting between 45 minutes and 2 hours.
 After the first two study visits, you will be randomly assigned to 1 of 4 groups.
-There is a 1 in 4 chance (25%) that you could be assigned to any given group.
+There is a 1 in 4 (25%) chance you could be assigned to any given group.
 The groups will vary in the nicotine content of the cigarettes that you are asked to use.
 You will not be aware of the nicotine content of your assigned cigarette until after the entire study has been completed.